 When to seek care

-In most cases, you don’t need to go to the doctor unless you’re having trouble breathing, can’t get your fever to go down or are showing signs of dehydration such as dizziness, weakness, confusion and fainting.
+After testing for COVID-19, in most cases, you don’t need to go to the provider unless you’re having trouble breathing, can’t get your fever to go down or are showing signs of dehydration such as dizziness, weakness, confusion and fainting.

 Care My Way® gives quick treatment for common conditions like the flu.
 Download the app to get started.

-This handy chart can help you recognize the difference between a cold and the flu based on your symptoms.
+This handy diagram can help you recognize the differences between COVID-19, a cold and influenza based on your symptoms.
+However, it’s important to stay home with mild symptoms to prevent spreading.
+You can schedule your COVID-19 test online through your My Marshfield Clinic account, or contact the 24/7 Nurse Line at 1-844-342-6276 to discuss symptoms.
 Keep this information for when you need it.